Criminology: Positivist

-The Positivist school argues criminal behaviour comes from internal and external factors out of the individual's control.
+The Positivist school argues that criminal behavior stems from internal and external factors beyond the individual's control.
 Its key method of thought is that criminals are born as criminals and not made into them; this school of thought also supports theory of nature in the debate between nature versus nurture.
 They also argue that criminal behavior is innate and within a person.
-Philosophers within this school applied the scientific method to study human behavior.
+Philosophers in this school applied the scientific method to the study of human behavior.
 Positivism comprises three segments: biological, psychological and social positivism.

-Psychological Positivism is the concept that criminal acts or the people doing said crimes do them because of internal factors driving them.
+Psychological positivism is the view that criminal acts, or the people who commit them, are driven by internal factors.

-Social Positivism, which is often referred to as Sociological Positivism, discusses the thought process that criminals are produced by society.
-This school claims that low income levels, high poverty/unemployment rates, and poor educational systems create and motivate criminals.
+Social positivism, often referred to as Sociological Positivism, posits that criminals are produced by society.
+This school claims that low-income levels, high poverty/unemployment rates, and poor educational systems create and motivate criminals.

 Criminal personality

-The notion of having a criminal personality is achieved from the school of thought of psychological positivism.
-It essentially means that parts of an individual's personality have traits that align with many of those possessed by criminals, such as neuroticism, anti-social tendencies, aggressive behaviors, and other factors.
+The notion of a criminal personality is derived from the school of thought known as psychological positivism.
+It essentially means that parts of an individual's personality exhibit traits commonly associated with criminals, such as neuroticism, antisocial tendencies, aggressive behavior, and other factors.
 There is evidence of correlation, but not causation, between these personality traits and criminal actions.